South Leith Parish Church: Second Charge

 The requirement for a second charge ceased in 1878.

-The present Minister is the Rev Iain May BSc MBA BD who was inducted into the charge on 18 April 2012.
+As of 2024 the charge is vacant.
+The most recent Minister was the Rev Iain May BSc MBA BD who was inducted into the charge on 18 April 2012.
 The former minister (1995–2011) was the Reverend Ian Y. Gilmour, who was previously minister at Drylaw Parish Church in Edinburgh.
 On 28 April 2011 Mr Gilmour became minister at St Andrew's and St George's West Church in the centre of Edinburgh.

+In 2024, North Leith Parish Church united with South Leith Parish Church creating the current North & South Leith Parish Church (using the historic former South Leith Parish Church building).